 There's also the All Apps version that we've detailed in the section above.
 And finally, you can buy Photoshop through an All Apps + Adobe Stock option for $82.98 / £73 / AU$116.58 per month, which (as the name suggests) gives you access to Adobe Stock on top of the All Apps benefits.

 Photoshop discounts for teachers and students

-If you’re a student or teacher, you can buy Photoshop as part of a discounted All Apps plan at a much lower rate.
-That will give you the entire collection of creative desktop and mobile apps, plus 100GB cloud storage, Adobe Portfolio and more – for just $19.99 / £16.24 / AU$21.99 per month for the first year, $29.99 / £25.28 / AU$43.99 thereafter.
+For students and teachers who need Photoshop as well as other creative apps, there's a discounted All Apps plan (opens in new tab) available with a seriously impressive 65% discount.
+This gets you the entire suite of desktop and mobile apps as well as 100GB of cloud storage, plus Adobe Portfolio and more, for just $19.99 / £16.24 / AU$21.99 per month for the first year, $29.99 / £25.28 / AU$43.99 thereafter.

-The only non-subscription version of Photoshop you can buy is Photoshop Elements, which is an entry-level version of the image-editing software.
-It contains most of Photoshop’s pro features, but is more simple to use and has fewer options.
+If you don't want to be tied into a subscription, the closest thing you can get to Photoshop is Photoshop Elements.
+This is an entry-level version of Photoshop that has many of the pro app's features, but it's easier to use and doesn't have as many options.
 You can download Photoshop Elements 2021 for PC or Mac for a one-off cost starting from $99.99 / £69.99 / AU$145.19.

 How can I get started with Photoshop?